lpego/ExperNet/README.md

 - [x] ~~use those variables for the "fixed name" part fo the FFMPEG call~~ no need, can grab base file name from dir name instead.
 - [x] make batch script that calls FFMPEG sequentially (once per day of recording) and puts the images in one video file.
 - [x] rename files starting back up from 1 for each new day of recording
+- [ ] add progress bar to scripts?